Helperbird/website/src/pages/help/apps/how-to-use-dictionary-app-in-helperbird.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Dictionary
+featureDescription:
-featureDescription: Learn how to use the Helperbird Dictionary app to quickly look up word definitions while browsing the web.
+  Learn how to use the Helperbird Dictionary app to quickly look up word definitions while browsing the web.
 Simple steps to access the dictionary through the Highlight menu or directly from the Helperbird extension.
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-use-the-dictionary-app-in-helperbird-through-the-highlight-menu',
-  { tag: "how-to-use-the-dictionary-app-in-helperbird-through-the-highlight-menu", title: "How to Use the Dictionary App in Helperbird Through the Highlight Menu" }, { tag: "how-to-open-the-dictionary-app-directly-in-helperbird", title: "How to Open the Dictionary App Directly in Helperbird" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+      title: 'How to Use the Dictionary App in Helperbird Through the Highlight Menu' },
+    {
+      tag: 'how-to-open-the-dictionary-app-directly-in-helperbird',
+      title: 'How to Open the Dictionary App Directly in Helperbird' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: apps
 url: help/how-to-use-dictionary-app-in-helperbird/